 Legal negligence constitutes more than simply not taking adequate care of something.
 It means failing to adhere to a minimum standard of conduct in a way that causes measurable harm to another person.
 Lawyers and judges look for four elements of negligence:

 - Cause.
 Legal cause encompasses two concepts.
 Factual causation means that your breach of duty set in motion a chain of events that otherwise would not have occurred.
-Proximate cause assumes factual causation and examines whether your breach was closely related enough to the resultant injury.
-For example, if your reckless driving compels another driver to leave his or her usual route and take a detour through a bad neighborhood where he or she suffers an assault and carjacking, there may be factual causation—she would never have taken that detour if you stopped driving when you should have—but no proximate cause.
+Proximate cause assumes factual causation and examines whether the breach of duty was closely related enough to the resultant injury.

 Experienced Indianapolis personal injury lawyers working for you